 - Address any concerns or feedback you may have; and

-- Facilitate any other purpose for which you provide us with your Personal Information.
+- Facilitate any other contractual purpose for which you provide us with your Personal Information.

 We also may process your Personal Information because it is necessary for our legitimate interests.
 In this respect, we may use your Personal Information for any of the following:

-- To monitor and evaluate the performance and effectiveness of the university, including by training our employees or monitoring their performance;
+- To monitor and evaluate the performance and effectiveness of the university, including by training and monitoring staff performance;

 - To maintain and improve the academic, corporate, financial, and human resource management of the University;